Adoption: Adopting to create a family

 The next stage of adoption's evolution fell to the emerging nation of the United States.
 Rapid immigration and the American Civil War resulted in unprecedented overcrowding of orphanages and foundling homes in the mid-nineteenth century.
 Charles Loring Brace, a Protestant minister, became appalled by the legions of homeless waifs roaming the streets of New York City.
 Brace considered the abandoned youth, particularly Catholics, to be the most dangerous element challenging the city's order.

 His solution was outlined in The Best Method of Disposing of Our Pauper and Vagrant Children (1859), which started the Orphan Train movement.
 The orphan trains eventually shipped an estimated 200,000 children from the urban centers of the East to the nation's rural regions.
 The children were generally indentured, rather than adopted, to families who took them in.
 As in times past, some children were raised as members of the family while others were used as farm laborers and household servants.
-The sheer size of the displacement—the largest migration of children in history—and the degree of exploitation that occurred, gave rise to new agencies and a series of laws that promoted adoption arrangements rather than indenture.
+The sheer size of the displacement—one of the largest migrations of children in history—and the degree of exploitation that occurred, gave rise to new agencies and a series of laws that promoted adoption arrangements rather than indenture.
 The hallmark of the period is Minnesota's adoption law of 1917, which mandated investigation of all placements and limited record access to those involved in the adoption.

 During the same period, the Progressive movement swept the United States with a critical goal of ending the prevailing orphanage system.
 The culmination of such efforts came with the First White House Conference on the Care of Dependent Children called by President Theodore Roosevelt in 1909, where it was declared that the nuclear family represented "the highest and finest product of civilization" and was best able to serve as primary caretaker for the abandoned and orphaned.
 As late as 1923, only two percent of children without parental care were in adoptive homes, with the balance in foster arrangements and orphanages.
 Less than forty years later, nearly one-third were in adoptive homes.